What is the best scuba diving suit for you?

 If you are reading this article, scuba diving is probably your thing, or maybe you want to learn more and get started in this exciting sport.

-For any purpose, in this article we offer you a complete guide to choose the best diving suit that suits your needs.
+For any purpose, in this article we offer you a complete guide to choose the best scuba diving suit that will fullfill your needs.

-We can divide the diving suits into three large groups: “dry” diving suits, “wetsuits” and the “semi-dry” suits.
+We can divide the diving suits into three main groups:

 Table of Contents

-- 5 How to choose the best diving suit for you?
+- 3 How to choose the best scuba diving suit for you?